-The DAC3482 includes a Quadrature Modulator Correction (QMC) block.
+The DAC3484 includes a Quadrature Modulator Correction (QMC) block.
 The QMC blocks provide a mean for changing the gain and phase of the complex signals to compensate for any I and Q imbalances present in an analog quadrature modulator.
-The block diagram for the QMC block is shown in Figure 76.
+The block diagram for the QMC block is shown in Figure 75.
 The QMC block contains 3 programmable parameters.

-Register qmc_gain(10:0) controls the I and Q path gains and is an 11-bit unsigned value with a range of 0 to 1.9990 and the default gain is 1.0000.
+Register qmc_gainA/B(10:0) and qmc_gainC/D(10:0) controls the I and Q path gains and is an 11-bit unsigned value with a range of 0 to 1.9990 and the default gain is 1.0000.
 The implied decimal point for the multiplication is between bit 9 and bit 10.

-Register qmc_phase(11:0) control the phase imbalance between I and Q and is a 12-bit values with a range of -0.5 to approximately 0.49975.
+Register qmc_phaseAB/CD(11:0) control the phase imbalance between I and Q and is a 12-bit values with a range of -0.5 to approximately 0.49975.
 The QMC phase term is not a direct phase rotation but a constant that is multiplied by each "Q" sample then summed into the "I" sample path.
 This is an approximation of a true phase rotation in order to keep the implementation simple.
-The corresponding phase rotation corresponds to approximately +26.5 to -26.5 degrees in 4096 steps.